 This includes people who are lonely, isolated, physically or cognitively impaired, who are grieving a recent loss, and those unsure of how to manage their money.

-To help older adults protect their hard-earned assets, find out about 8 top financial scams targeting seniors that everyone should be aware of.
+To help older adults protect their hard-earned assets, find out about the 8 top financial scams targeting seniors that everyone should be aware of.

 8 Common Financial Scams Targeting Seniors

-1. Grandparent scam
+1. The Grandparent Scam

 In these scams, a con artist contacts the older adult and claims to be their grandchild.